Skip to content

 Distributed Worker

-Worker code can be found here:
+The worker code can be found in src/runtime/distributed/worker.

 • The Store method, which stores an object in memory and returns an identifier.